smithcg1/quadriga/docs/errors.rst

 QuadrigaCX fails, the client raises :class:`quadriga.exceptions.RequestError` which lightly wraps the HTTP response returned from the server.

-Here is an example showing how an exception can be handled:
+Here is an example showing how an exception can be caught and handled:

 .. code-block:: python